 What the World Food Programme is doing in Swaziland

-WFP targets 52,000 young orphans and vulnerable children (OVC) through the provision of nutritious meals at community-led day care centres called neighbourhood care points (NCPs), across the country.
-The project aims to increase OVC access to nutritious food and basic social services, such as early childhood education, psychosocial support and basic health services provided at the NCPs.
+WFP provides 52,000 young orphans and vulnerable children with nutritious meals through community-led day care centres called neighbourhood care points across the country.
+The project aims to increase these children’s access to nutritious food and basic social services, such as early childhood education, psychosocial support and basic health services provided at the neighbourhood care points.